pnaethial/PSIMD-DLFLoats/README.md

 By delegating floating-point computation to a dedicated coprocessor, the RISC-V core is relieved of intensive data-parallel operations, allowing it to focus on control flow and other general-purpose tasks.
 The coprocessor is designed to efficiently execute operations on a packed format of data using a custom 16-bit floating-point representation, referred to as `dlfloat16`.

 ## Progress
-Integrated with Vex Riscv Core Using CFU Playground.
+-Integrated with Vex Riscv Core Using CFU Playground.
-CFU Playground [Custum Function Unit]- Accelerates ML models
+-CFU Playground [Custum Function Unit]- Accelerates ML models.
+-Comparing use cases with IEEE 16 bit floats.

 ---
 ## Architecture